gridai/grid-docs/docs/platform/custom-cloud-credentials/troubleshooting.md

 AWS STS regional endpoints have to be enabled in the target region.
 Go to https://console.aws.amazon.com/iam/home#/account_settings and verify the regional endpoint is activated.
 In most cases your region already has AWS STS regional endpoint enabled -> https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html

 <note>
-    Skipping this step will cause difficult to debug issues.
-The kubelet will be unable to authenticate against the kubernetes API server, and nothing will work.
+    Skipping this step will cause issues which are difficult to debug.
+The kubelet will be unable to authenticate against the Kubernetes API server, breaking core functionality.
 </note>

 ## Deploying Workloads